cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

 # Find Nearest Point

-My query is one-to-many, namely from the centrid to all possible help centres in the city.
+My query is one-to-many, namely from the centroid to all possible help centres in the city.
 So, I need to combine all the help centre locations in a sigle list.

 ```python
 list_points = gdf["geometry"].unary_union
 ```

 And now look for the match.
-Given the number of points, the following operation will take some time.
 Use `shapely - nearest_points` to find the closest geometry.
 Note that the output will refer to the liner distance.
+Given the number of points, the following operation will take some time.
 Retrieve the name of the centre too for future map displaying.